TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/motor_control/endat_design.md

 ### EnDat Firmware Implementation

 Following section describes the firmware implementation of EnDat receiver on PRU-ICSS.
-Deterministic behavior of the 32 bit RISC core running at 200MHz provides 5 ns resolution on sampling external signals and generating external signals.
+Deterministic behavior of the 32 bit RISC core running upto 333MHz provides resolution on sampling external signals and generating external signals.
 It makes uses of EnDat hardware support in PRU for data transmission.

+There are three different variations of PRU-ICSS firmware.
+1. Single Channel
+2. Multi Channel with Encoders of Same Make
+3. Multi Channel with Encoders of Different Make
+#### Implementation for Single Channel and Multi Channel with Encoders of Same Make
+Single core of PRU-ICSSG slice used in this configuration.

-\image html endat_module_integration.png "ARM, PRU, EnDat module Integration"
+\image html endat_module_integration.png "ARM, PRU, EnDat module Integration for for "Single Channel" or "Multi Channel with Encoders of Same Make" configuration"

+#### Implementation for Multi Channel with Encoders of Different Make
+Each of PRU, TX-PRU and RTU-PRU handle one channel in this configuration Enbale load share mode in case of multi make encoders.

+\image html Endat_load_share_mode.png "PRU, EnDat module Integration for "Multi Channel with Encoders of Different Make" configuration"

 ####	Firmware Architecture

-\image html endat_overall_block_diagram.png "Overall block diagram"
+\image html endat_overall_block_diagram.png "Overall Block Diagram"

-Firmware first does initialization of PRU EnDat hardware and EnDat encoder.
+Firmware first does initialization of PRU-ICSSG's EnDat hardware interface and EnDat encoder.
 Then it waits for the user to provide command (user after setting up the command, sets command trigger bit), upon detecting trigger, first it checks whether the command requested is a continuous mode or a normal command.

 If it is a normal command, reads command, it’s attribute like transmit bits, receive bits etc., then it transmits the data and collected the data sent by the encoder stored onto a buffer with one byte representing a bit (since oversample ration of 8 is used).